 Energy storage is a net consumer of energy: it can retrieve less energy than the energy initially used for charging, due to operational losses.
-While most storage projects in California have relatively high efficiency in the of 80%-90% range when they operate regularly, their average efficiency drops significantly when they remain on standby for extended periods of time.
+While most storage projects in California have relatively high efficiency in the range of 80-90% when they operate regularly, their average efficiency drops significantly when they remain on standby for extended periods of time.
 To provide GHG benefits, it is essential for storage resources to have highly efficient operations.

 Being efficient is necessary, but not sufficient for reducing GHG emissions.
-Storage use case also needs to allow for shifting bulk energy from periods with low marginal emissions (e.g., midday) towards periods with high marginal emissions (e.g., evening peak).
+The storage use case must also allow for shifting bulk energy from periods with low marginal emissions (e.g., midday) towards periods with high marginal emissions (e.g., evening peak).
 Today's energy storage technologies are very flexible and can provide significant value by helping with grid's needs for frequency regulation.
 However, the signals for frequency regulation are typically not correlated with GHG intensity of the system, so this use case can result in net GHG increase after losses are factored in.